spatie/docs.spatie.be-old/resources/views/laravel-backup/v3/cleaning-up-old-backups/overview.md

 php artisan backup:clean
 ```

-We'll tell you right of the bat that the package by default will never delete the youngest backup regardless it's size or age.
+We'll tell you right off the bat that the package by default will never delete the youngest backup regardless it's size or age.

 ## Determining which backups should be deleted